Ljubljana: Clubs

 Nowadays, the city's football teams which play in the Slovenian PrvaLiga are NK Olimpija Ljubljana and NK Bravo.
 ND Ilirija 1911 currently competes in Slovenian Second League.
 Ljubljana's ice hockey clubs are HK Slavija and HK Olimpija.
 They both compete in the Slovenian Hockey League.
 The basketball teams are KD Slovan, KD Ilirija and KK Cedevita Olimpija.
 The latter, which has a green dragon as its mascot, hosts its matches at the 12,480-seat Arena Stožice.
 Ježica is women's basketball that competes in Slovenian League.
-Handball is popular in female section.
-RK Krim is one of the best women handball teams in Europe.
+The Ljubljana Silverhawks represented the city in American football.
+Handball is popular in the female section.
+RK Krim is one of the best women's handball teams in Europe.
 They won the EHF Champions League twice, in 2001 and 2003.
 RD Slovan is male handball club from Ljubljana that currently competes in Slovenian First League.
 AMTK Ljubljana is the most successful speedway club in Slovenia.
 The Ljubljana Sports Club has been succeeded by the Livada Canoe and Kayak Club.

 Mass sport activities

 Each year since 1957, on 8–10 May, the recreational Walk Along the Wire has taken place to mark the liberation of Ljubljana on 9 May 1945.
-At the same occasion, a triples competition is run on the trail, and a few days later, a student run from Prešeren Square to Ljubljana Castle is held.
+At the same occasion, a triples competition is run on the trail, and a few days later, a student-run from Prešeren Square to Ljubljana Castle is held.
 The last Sunday in October, the Ljubljana Marathon and a few minor competition runs take place on the city streets.
 The event attracts several thousand runners each year.